Probability distributions

 Log normal distribution

 The normal or Gaussian distribution is often known as the ‘bell curve’ since it looks a bit like the profile of a church bell.
 The log-normal distribution is the Gaussian distribution expressed in terms of natural logarithms (since we express power and signal level in decibels).
-The ordinate (the y-axis) is often in terms of frequency of occurrence, and we don’t express this as logarithm.
+The ordinate (the x-axis) is often in terms of frequency of occurrence.

 So, you might say that there’s a median path loss, a loss exceeded for 90% of time, and a loss not exceeded for 10% of time.
 It’s the low percentage that’s of interest since it might describe DX.
 It’s then when atmospheric phenomena conspire to reduce the path loss.
 Suddenly (for 10% of time) the path works.